cyoon1729/cyoon1729/README.md

 ### Hi there 👋
 Hi!
 My name is Chris Yoon, and I am a 2nd year undergraduate at Columbia University studying Computer Science!
 I am particularly passionate about **distributed systems** and **machine learning systems & infrastructure.**

-**I am looking for software engineering opportunities for Fall 2022.** I also do research at Columbia University, where I’ve been building software systems for debugging behavior of data-points in large-scale ML training.
+I also do research at Columbia University, where I’ve been building software systems for debugging behavior of data-points in large-scale ML training.

 Here are some courses I've taken while at Columbia:
 | | | |